Compare Speed Differences Between 2-, 3-, and 4-Drive SSD RAIDS [u]

 NOTE: Well, OK.
 12K 60fps is not.
 How often are you editing 12K 60 fps today?

 Where 3- and 4-drive RAIDs make a big difference is in multicam editing.
-Based on some unofficial tests that I did, a 3-drive SSD RAID connected via Thunderbolt 3/4 easily supports 10 streams of 4K video, and about 20 streams of proxy video.
-I would expect the 4-drive RAID configuration to support 15 streams of 4K and 30 streams of proxy video.
+Based on a series of tests that I did in 2024, a 3-drive SSD RAID connected via Thunderbolt 3/4 easily supports up to 40 streams of 4K video, depending upon the NLE used.

 SUMMARY